-Our ADSs have been approved for listing on the New York Stock Exchange under the symbol "DAVA."
+We have applied to list our ADSs on the New York Stock Exchange under the symbol "DAVA."

 We are an "emerging growth company" as defined under the U.S. federal securities laws and, as such, have elected to comply with certain reduced public company reporting requirements for this and future filings.
 Investing in our ADSs involves risk.
 See "Risk Factors" beginning on page 17.